-A report conducted by the University of Melbourne and Monash University discussed on the ASIC website, claims it is too cheap, easy and there are not enough ramifications for individuals when it comes to Phoenixing Activity.
+A report conducted by the University of Melbourne and Monash University, which was discussed on the ASIC website, claims it is too cheap and easy for individuals to engage in Phoenixing activity.
+Moreover, there are not enough ramifications for those who practice it.
 The report found there are over two million proprietary limited companies registered in Australia and concluded the consequences need to be of a more serious nature.

 As a debt recovery firm, we are faced with these scenarios from time to time and are increasingly frustrated when we are engaged too late, only to have to inform the creditor that there is nothing that can be done and the debt must be written off.

 “Phoenixing can be prevalent, and the only real thing a client can do to prevent it is act quickly.
 If someone is stalling/delaying payment, act immediately.
-Often clients will come to us after 1-2 years of being owed a debt only to find out they have shut down, and set up again under a new name to wipe their old creditors & start over.
+Often clients will come to us after 1-2 years of being owed a debt—only find out they have shut down and set up again under a new name to wipe their old creditors & start over.
 Creditors who apply the most pressure early on are the ones who get paid.”

 If you need advice regarding this or have a customer who is delaying with their payments, please don’t hesitate to contact Liam White on 02-9191 4518 for a no obligation discussion.